Johnsonville/Forrest state parks

 Where the rail line terminated at Lucas Landing, the army built a supply depot containing warehouses and stores.
 Lucas Landing was renamed Johnsonville after Andrew Johnson, who was military governor of Tennessee at the time.

 Johnsonville during the Civil War

 PHOTO: National Archives

 Johnsonville was a bleak, busy place, where practically every tree had been cut down and used for a structure or firewood.
-Most of the Union troops charged with protecting it were white soldiers from Wisconsin, but some were black, conscripted into uniform after they helped build the rail line.
+Most of the Union troops charged with protecting it were white soldiers from Wisconsin, but some were black.

 The railroad depot at Johnsonville